 How ‘Gonjiam: Haunted Asylum’ is a masterclass in Korean scares

-Early in the month of April, South Korea experienced a somewhat surprising weekend at the box office.
+In April 2018, South Korea experienced a somewhat surprising weekend at the box office.
 Steven Spielberg’s much anticipated Ready Player One failed to take top honors and lost out to local horror film Gonjiam: Haunted Asylum on opening weekend.

 Gonjiam: Haunted Asylum uses the found footage trope and packages it into a live-streaming mold.
 The film sees seven individuals live broadcast their attempt to take on the infamous Gonjiam Psychiatric Hospital – a facility previously abandoned, allegedly after a series of mysterious patient deaths.